Front Office Staff

 Pre K

-This is Mrs. Cara King's second year at Wiley and she is delighted to bring with her the unique preschool program she has been teaching at Timber Drive Elementary.
+This is Mrs. Cara King's third year at Wiley and she is delighted to bring with her the unique preschool program she has been teaching at Timber Drive Elementary.

 Because of her involvement at the Western Pennsylvania School for the Deaf with her youth group, Mrs. King wanted to be a teacher for the hearing impaired for as long as she can remember.
 Though she was born and raised outside of Pittsburgh, PA (GO STEELERS!) a series of events led her to marry a southern gentleman who brought her to North Carolina.
 She attended college UNCG where she learned about the many different technologies available to children who have hearing impairments and that Sign Language is not the only communication option for these students and their families.
 Though she took Sign Language classes, her field of study became teaching children who are hearing impaired to listen and talk through the support of devices like hearing aids and cochlear implants.
 Knowing that all children learn language through meaningful interactions, she has always wanted to teach an inclusive preschool program where children with hearing impairments were given the opportunity to learn language and skills through play and learning with their peers.